h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_xgboost.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 H2O XGBoost uses additionally to Java memory, off-heap memory.
 This means that it requires some additionally memory
-available on the System.
+available on the system.

 When running on YARN, please make sure to set the ``memoryOverhead`` so XGBoost has enough memory.
 On Spark, the following
 properties might be set

-- ``spark.yarn.am.memoryOverhead`` - in case of YARN Cluster deployment.
+- ``spark.yarn.am.memoryOverhead`` - in case of YARN Cluster deployment
-- ``spark.yarn.driver.memoryOverhead`` - in case of YARN client and other deployment
+- ``spark.yarn.driver.memoryOverhead`` - in case of YARN client and other deployments
 - ``spark.yarn.executor.memoryOverhead`` - in all deployment scenarios

 On YARN, the container size is determined by ``application_memory * memory_overhead``.
 Therefore, by specifying the